valexand-ulb/codex_woltiensis/README.md

 ## Features

-The Codex Woltiensis Songbook App will probably one day includes the following features (non exhaustive):
+The Codex Woltiensis Songbook App will probably one day includes the following features (non-exhaustive):
 - [x] View a list of songs in the collection
 - [ ] Save your favorite songs for easy access
 - [X] Search for songs by title